JemimaAnsaaku/DATA-ANALYTICS-TDM/MODULE 1/LAB-RESEARCHPORTFOLIOREQUIREMENTS.md

 😳 oops!
 Nothing to see here yet

 **Input examples of the process or outputs.
-In analytics, these can be images of visualizations.**
+In analytics, these can be images of visualisations.**
 </details>

 <details><summary> Technologies 💻 </summary>
 😳 oops!
 Nothing to see here yet

-**List all of the technologies you used to complete the project, to show your proficiency with these tools.**
+**List all of the technologies used to complete the project, to show proficiency with these tools.**
 </details>

 <details><summary> Set up ⚙️ </summary>
 😳 oops!
 Nothing to see here yet

 **Instructions on how to set up or install the environment and any dependencies that are required.
-This section can also include usage instructions for readers who want to duplicate your results.**
+This section can also include usage instructions for readers who want to duplicate  results.**
 </details>

 <details><summary> Approach 🛤️  </summary>
 😳 oops!
 Nothing to see here yet

-**the process and the types of analysis utilized to obtain the data, prepare and clean it, and to test the outcomes.**
+**the process and the types of analysis utilised to obtain the data, prepare and clean it, and to test the outcomes.**
 </details>

 <details><summary> Status ⏳  </summary>
 😳 oops!
 Nothing to see here yet

 **The current status of the project.
-In most cases, you will be putting information into the repository while you are working on the project, so the status will be “in process” and, later, “complete/released”.
-If there are multiple versions of your project, you can indicate the version here, as well.**
+In most cases, will be putting information into the repository while working on the project, so the status will be “in process” and, later, “complete/released”.
+If there are multiple versions of the project. version can also be indicated here**
 </details>

 <details><summary> Credits 🥇   </summary>
 😳 oops!
 Nothing to see here yet

-**List of individuals or organizations that contributed or provided assistance to you while you created the project.
-You can also list sites that provided inspiration or feedback.**
+**List of individuals or organisations that contributed or provided assistance - can also list sites that provided inspiration or feedback.**
 </details>